Muhamed-Elhosiny/Cybersecurity_Projects/2_Firewall_and _Security_Configurations/README.md

 ![pic_7](screenshots/Picture7.png)

-Fail2Ban Configuration (jail.local)
+## Fail2Ban Configuration (jail.local)

 The jail.local file is where I configure how Fail2Ban behaves, such as specifying which services to protect and setting the ban time for blocking IP addresses.
 To edit this file in the nano text editor, I follow these steps:

-•	Manually Create the Directory: If the /etc/fail2ban/ directory does not exist, I can create it manually.
+•	Manually Created the Directory: If the /etc/fail2ban/.

-•	Create the jail.local File: After creating the directory, I can then create the jail.local file.
+•	Created the jail.local File: After creating the directory.

-•	Edit in Nano Text Editor: I open the jail.local file in the nano text editor to configure Fail2Ban.
+•	I open the jail.local file in the nano text editor to configure Fail2Ban.

 ![pic_8](screenshots/Picture8.png)